jaketae/jaketae.github.io/_posts/2020-06-16-numerical-methods.md

 ## Parser

 One useful helper function that I also implemented for the sake of convenience is a array-to-equation parser that translates a list representation into a mathematical expression in Python.
-This is best demonstrated than explained, so I'll defer myself to an exampe.
+This is best demonstrated than explained, so I'll defer myself to an example.

 ```python